New Teacher Tips for Parent-Teacher Conferences

 (1 minute)

-Parent-teacher conference script for struggling students
+Conference script for a struggling student

 Step 1: Set the Tone